Rophuine/NSchemer/README.md

 # Why?

 If you're not managing your schema automatically, you're doing it wrong.
 In dev environments, automatically update the schema on project launch.
-In production environments, update it during your automated deployment process.
+In all other environments (test, UAT, production), update it during your automated deployment process.

 There are plenty of options out there.
 NSchemer gives you options, while being simple and light-weight.
 Microsoft SQL Server is the target platform - it's entirely possible it will work on other database platforms as well.
 If it doesn't and you want it to, I'm open to pull requests!